Coding does not work

 Voltage monitoring not working:

-We have had numerous reports, where turning off neighboring voltage monitorings did the trick.
+We had numerous reports, where turning off neighboring voltage monitorings did the trick.

--Wait 20-30 minutes with ignition off.
-This ensurs the car is out of diagnostic mode.
+- wait 20-30 minutes with ignition off.
+This ensures the car is out of a diagnostic mode

 If it still has no effect:

 Unfortunalety, we have found out that even though the correct codes have all been successfully stored in the correct ECUs, it can still happen that a code has no effect.
 The explanation for this is that encodings are based on electronic settings that are already pre-configured in the ECUs by the manufacturer.
 With our apps, these very electronic settings can be addressed and changed as desired - in a sense, we just switch a function on or off.